How-To Guide · 2026

 Scan Food for Calories: The 2026 Guide to Counting Calories from a Photo

 Want to scan food for calories in seconds?
-Modern AI scanners can identify any meal — homemade, restaurant, or packaged — and tell you exactly how many calories are on your plate.
-Here's the step-by-step process, tips for accuracy, and how to start scanning free.
+Modern AI scanners can identify a meal — homemade, restaurant, or a plate where everything is cooked together — then name the dishes and estimate the portions.
+Here's the step-by-step process, what makes the estimate better, and what a camera simply cannot see.

 Person scanning a meal photo to count calories with AI instead of typing manually